Calabi-Yau threefolds fibred by high rank lattice polarized K3 surfaces: A bound on possible lattices

 Applying this in our setting, we see that $h^{1}(X_0(n)^+,i^+_*\mathbb{V}_n^+) = 0$ if $n \in \{2,3,4\}$ and

 for $n>4$, where $k_n$ denotes the number of smooth points fixed by $\tau_n$ in $X_0(n)$, and $\nu_2$, $\nu_3$ and $\nu_{\infty}$ denote the numbers of elliptic points of order $2$, elliptic points of order $3$, and cusps in $X_0(n)$ respectively.
-Note that there is a well-known formula for $k_n$ (see \cite[Section 2]{hmc}), given by
+Formulas for the various terms in this expression are well-known: formulas for $\nu_2$, $\nu_3$ and $\nu_{\infty}$ appear in \cite[Corollary 3.7.2 and Section 3.8]{fcmf}, and a formula for $k_n$ appears in \cite[Section 2]{hmc}.